 American River

-Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the American River below Nimbus Dam, at Watt Ave, and at the mouth indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of the two lamprey species (Appendix 6C, River Temperature Modeling (HEC5Q and Reclamation Temperature Model), Tables 6C-13-1a to 6C-13-4c, Tables 6C-14-1a to 6C-14-4c, Tables 6C-15-1a to 6C-15-4c; Figures 6C-13-1 to 6C-13-18, Figures 6C-14-1 to 6C-14-18, Figures 6C-15-1 to 6C-15-18).
-At all locations, mean monthly water temperatures for all months within all water year types under Alt 1A and Alt 1B were within ±0.5°F of the NAA.
-Water temperature modeling results for Alt 2 and Alt 3 were similar to those of Alt 1 at all locations.
+Visual observation of exceedance plots and differences in modeled mean monthly temperatures by water year type between alternatives and the NAA in the American River below Nimbus Dam, at Watt Avenue, and at the mouth indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of the two lamprey species (Appendix 6C, Tables 6C-13-1a to 6C-13-4c, Tables 6C-14-1a to 6C-14-4c, Tables 6C-15-1a to 6C-15-4c; Figures 6C-13-1 to 6C-13-18, Figures 6C-14-1 to 6C-14-18, Figures 6C-15-1 to 6C-15-18).
+At all locations, mean monthly water temperatures for all months within all water year types under Alternatives 1A and 1B were within 0.5°F of the NAA.
+Water temperature modeling results for Alternatives 2 and 3 were similar to those of Alternative 1 at all locations.

-Results of the analysis of exceedance above water temperature index values or occurrence outside index ranges for Pacific and river lampreys in the American River from Appendix 11B, Fisheries Impact Assessment Methods, Table X are presented in Appendix 11D, Fisheries Water Temperature Assessment, Table X through Table X. Below Nimbus Dam and at Watt Ave, there would be no differences in exceedance of water temperature indices for any life stage of both lampreys between Alt 1A and Alt 1B compared to the NAA in any month or water year type.
-At the confluence, for each life stage in each month and water year type for both lampreys, the difference in percent of days exceeding each index value between the NAA and Alt 1A and between the NAA and Alt 1B would be <5%, with one exception.
-In July of dry water years, there would be 5.4% and 5.7% more exceedances above the 71.6°F index value for ammocete rearing and emigration of both lampreys under Alt 1A and 1B, respectively, compared to the NAA.
-Results of the water temperature exceedance analysis for Pacific and river lamprey for Alt 2 are very similar to those for Alt 1A.
+Results of the analysis of exceedance above water temperature index values or occurrence outside index ranges for Pacific and river lampreys in the American River from Appendix 11B, Table 11B-3 are presented in Appendix 11D, Table 11D-242 through Table 11D-253.
+Below Nimbus Dam and at Watt Avenue, there would be no differences in exceedance of water temperature indices for any life stage of both lampreys between Alternatives 1A and 1B compared to the NAA in any month or water year type.
+At the confluence, for each life stage in each month and water year type for both lampreys, the difference in percent of days exceeding each index value between the NAA and Alternatives 1A and 1B would be <5%, with one exception.
+In July of Dry Water Years, there would be 5.4% and 5.7% more exceedances above the 71.6°F index value for ammocoete rearing and emigration of both lampreys under Alternatives 1A and 1B, respectively, compared to the NAA.
+Results of the water temperature exceedance analysis for Pacific and river lamprey for Alternative 2 are very similar to those for Alternative 1A.

-Results of the water temperature exceedance analysis for Pacific and river lamprey for Alt 3 are similar to those for Alt 1A with two exceptions.
-At Watt Ave in July of critical water years, there would be 5.1% fewer days on which water temperatures exceed the 71.6°F index value for ammocete rearing and emigration of both lampreys under Alt 3 relateive to the NAA.
-At the American River mouth in July of dry water years, there would be 9.7% more days on which water temperatures exceed the 71.6°F index value for ammocete rearing and emigration of both lampreys under Alt 3 relative to the NAA.
+Results of the water temperature exceedance analysis for Pacific and river lamprey for Alternative 3 are similar to those for Alternative 1A with two exceptions.
+At Watt Avenue in July of Critically Dry Water Years, there would be 5.1% fewer days on which water temperatures exceed the 71.6°F index value for ammocoete rearing and emigration of both lampreys under Alternative 3 relative to the NAA.
+At the American River mouth in July of Dry Water Years, there would be 9.7% more days on which water temperatures exceed the 71.6°F index value for ammocoete rearing and emigration of both lampreys under Alternative 3 relative to the NAA.

 Flow Effects